graemeg/tiopf_apps/tiOPFMapper/README.txt

 enums and mappings if necessary.

-Eventually, I'll write a GUI utility front end for it, but for now I am content writing out the xml.
-A typical 200 line xml schema will produce about 2000 lines or more of pascal code for defining the classes, their visitors, registering visitors, mappings, etc and gluing everything up so that you're basically able to just start writing code.
+Eventually, I'll write a GUI utility front end for it, but for now I am content writing out the XML.
+A typical 200 line XML schema will produce about 2000 lines or more of pascal code for defining the classes, their visitors, registering visitors, mappings, etc and gluing everything up so that you're basically able to just start writing code.